International Service Projects

 Alongside the hard work, project participants engage in challenging adventure activities, live life differently for a time, learning more about themselves and the culture in which they are immersed, and develop communication and leadership skills along the way.
 They disconnect from the wider world and reconnect with a multicultural team of newfound friends from across the world.

 Due to the current global health crisis, Round Square has paused its programme of International Service Projects, with no projects currently planned for 2021.
-We are currently planning our next RSIS Project for July 2022.
+We are hoping to start planning our next RSIS Project for July 2022.